nielsjdewinter/ShellTrace/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Revised the functions to include seasonal parameters.
+* Revised DESCRIPTION file to update a reference

-* Included examples in all executable functions.

-Please refer to NEWS.md for details on the changes that were made

 ## Test environments
 * local Windows 10 install, R 3.4.1